High Court Land Division

 Applicant failed to prove illness or substantiate advocate’s conduct, so extension of time to restore dismissed suit was denied.

-Land practice — extension of time under section 14(1) Law of Limitation Act — good cause required — illness must be evidenced and shown to have caused delay — allegations about third parties require their affidavits (no hearsay) — applicant must account for each day of delay.
+• Land law — Land practice — extension of time — good cause required — allegations about third parties require their affidavits (no hearsay)

 15 December 2023